- slide 1 of 4

 The estimated number of those with Basque ancestry worldwide is roughly 18 million with around 2.5 million living in the part of the world known as Basque Country and its surrounding areas.
 It’s true that not all those who claim Basque ancestry can speak the language, but it’s still not uncommon to find celebrations of Basque culture around the world even in small towns like Winnemucca, Nevada and Chino, California.

 You’ll find Basque representation in almost every field imaginable.
 Basques are farmers, engineers, construction workers, actors, athletes, and poets.
 Among the more famous names of historical and modern day Basques include Louis Daguerre, John Leguizamo, Che Guevara, and Placido Domingo.
-A more comprehensive list can be found on Wikipedia.

 - slide 3 of 4